plpetkov-tech/mila-portfolio/src/arts/iconset.md

  - Natural Forms
  - Concept Development
  - Iridescent Design
 description: A set of four custom-made 3D icons, designed in Adobe Illustrator for a mobile app.
 The icons have a soft 3D look made with light 3D effects and pastel colors.
-They feel friendly, and easy to understand, making the app more welcoming and visually appealing for the target group.
+They feel friendly, and easy to understand, making the app more welcoming and visually appealing for the target group
 ---
 A set of four custom-made 3D icons, designed in Adobe Illustrator for a mobile app.
 The icons have a soft 3D look made with light 3D effects and pastel colors.
 They feel friendly, and easy to understand, making the app more welcoming and visually appealing for the target group.